 1. No metals: our packaging no longer contains any metals

 The production of metals requires a lot of energy and is therefore very damaging to the environment.
-Moreover, the use of metals in our packaging is mainly as a clip on netlon packaging.
+The use of metals in our packaging is mainly as a clip on netlon packaging.
 This combination of materials makes it difficult to recycle.
-Therefore, by the end of 2021, we want no longer want metals in our packaging.
+Therefore, by the end of 2022, we want no longer want metals in our packaging.

 2. No PVC: our products will no longer be packaged in PVC